craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 	- 1x "Healing Substance" -> 1x Bottle of Antibiotic

 #### Bottle of Antiseptic
-Tiny (5), 2 Action Cost (UNPACK > APPLY)
+Tiny, 2 Action Cost (UNPACK > APPLY)
+Bottle of Antiseptic has 5 Charges

+APPLY: You apply a portion of contents of the bottle to a wound.
+Expend a charge.
+The creature you applied the contents to resolves a stack of the 'Poisoned' or 'Infected' [[Ailment]], their choice.
+Then, they take 1 True Necrotic Damage.

 Creation:
 	- 1 Watch spent at 16+ Alchemy or Herbalism
 	- Tools with *CONTAIN*, *CHEMISTRY* - *CONTAIN* Tool is consumed
 	- 1x "Healing Substance" -> 1x Bottle of Antiseptic

-APPLY: You apply the contents of the bottle to a wound.
-The creature you applied the contents to resolves a stack of the 'Poisoned' or 'Infected' [[Ailment]], their choice.
-Then, they take 1 True Necrotic Damage.

 #### Bandage
 Tiny (3), 4 Action Cost (UNPACK > WRAP I > WRAP II > WRAP III)
+Bandage

+WRAP II: You continue to wrap the bandage onto a wound.
+Resolve a stack of the 'Bleeding' [[Ailment]].
+WRAP III: You finish wrapping the bandage onto a wound.
+Resolve two stacks of the 'Bleeding' [[Ailment]].

 Creation:
 	- 1 Watch spent at 8+ Crafting, Bushcraft, Weaving
 	- Tools with *CUTTING*
 	- 1x "Fiber Sheet" -> 3x Bandage

-WRAP II: You continue to wrap the bandage onto a wound.
-Resolve a stack of the 'Bleeding' [[Ailment]].
-WRAP III: You finish wrapping the bandage onto a wound.
-Resolve two stacks of the 'Bleeding' [[Ailment]].

 #### Bloodbag
 Medium (3), 4 Action Cost (UNPACK > PREP > LOCATE > APPLY)